 Pro Tips for designing small Spanish homes

-Recessing windows in a thick stucco wall is a Santa Barbara building technique that adds great curb appeal.
-You will need to discuss this with your architect and contractor at the early planning stage, as the window installation technique is different.
+Recessing windows in a thick stucco wall is a Santa Barbara building technique that provides the illusion the home was built with adobe.
+You will need to discuss the technique with your architect and contractor at an early planning stage, as the window installation technique is different.

 A substantial 2 story addition was built behind this front façade.
-There is a hint of it just above the ridgeline.
-Flat roofs for Spanish homes are typically 1) less expensive to build.
-2) and are easier to place and install solar panels and skylights.
+You can see a hint of it just above the ridgeline.
+Flat roofs for Spanish homes are typically 1) less expensive to design and build.
+2) and with parapet walls can be beneficial in hiding solar panels and skylights from view.

 Benefits of Building or Renovating a Small Home in Santa Barbara or Montecito, CA.

-Small Spanish homes can be a real joy to live in, especially in Santa Barbara and Montecito CA. The perfect weather enables year around outdoor living.
-Spaces created in your landscape will extend the livable “square footage” of your investment.
+Small Spanish homes can be a real joy to live in, especially in Santa Barbara and Montecito CA. The weather is perfect and enables year-round outdoor living.
+Spaces created within your landscape an also extend the livable “square footage” of your investment.

 The bottom line is all historic Spanish homes are cool.
 See the interior renovation of this home.